bbc/lrud/README.md

 A spatial navigation library for devices with input via directional controls

+## :nut_and_bolt: Maintenance mode
+LRUD is now in maintenance mode; existing bugs will be fixed, but new features will not be added.
+A library called `lrud-spatial` will be made available to the community soon.

 ## Upgrading from V2

 **v3 is a major rewrite, covering many new features.
 However, it unfortunately breaks some backwards compatibility.**